ad-freiburg/sparqloscope/docs/setup.md

 ### 4.3.
 View results using the evaluation web app (optional)

-You may use the `qlever` script to view an interactive web app of the evaluation results using `qlever serve-evaluation-app --results-dir DIR`, where `DIR` is the directory with your `*.results.yaml` files.
+You may use the `qlever` script to view an interactive web app (like <https://purl.org/ad-freiburg/sparqloscope-evaluation>) of the evaluation results using `qlever serve-evaluation-app --results-dir DIR`, where `DIR` is the directory with your `*.results.yaml` files.
+For this feature it is currently necessary to checkout [pull request 171](https://github.com/ad-freiburg/qlever-control/pull/171) of the `qlever-control` repository.